11 Phenomenal Company Cultures With Key Takeaways

 Takeaway: There are many ways for creating a collaborative environment, but nothing tops an office built with precisely that in mind.
 When the workplace, as a building, enforces creativity, spontaneity, and equality then it is much easier to implement it in teams and employees.

 If you forget about your people, you can forget about your culture; perks and money have their limits in inspiring true commitment.
-Business is a truly human endeavour, and having a positive workplace culture makes for happier employees.
+Business is a truly human endeavor, and having a positive workplace culture makes for happier employees.
 Happy employees will have a profound impact on your company’s success (in fact, you’ll likely outperform the competition by 20 percent).

 Remember the key takeaways: